History of Burleson School District

 2008

 Ann Brock Elementary School at Oak Grove was built at 12000 Oak Grove Rd. in Fort Worth, Texas (Burleson, Texas 76028 will also work as the address).
-Building completed in December 2008.
+Building was completed in December 2008.

 2009